g-milligan/svg-editor/README.md

 Now, I'm working on a javascript/jQuery plugin called cleanEditor.

+This project is similar to https://github.com/ajaxorg/ace

+Ace looks like it's very mature compared to this project.
+I'm considering building off of Ace and abandoning cleanEditor.
+Ace was put together by a larger development team and looks very well done.

-You can see a working demo and description on the gh-pages branch, here:
+cleanEditor: You can see a working demo and description on the gh-pages branch, here:

 <a target="_blank" href="http://g-milligan.github.io/svg-editor/">cleanEditor working demo</a>